andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_04_Preprocessing.rst

 ::

-  mrdegibbs sub-01_den.mif sub-01_den_unr.mif
+  mrdegibbs sub-02_den.mif sub-02_den_unr.mif

 As always, inspect the data both before and after with ``mrview`` to determine whether the preprocessing step made the data better, worse, or had no effect.

-If you don't see any Gibbs artifacts in your data, then I would recommend omitting this step.
+If you don't see any Gibbs artifacts in your data, then I would recommend omitting this step; we won't be using it for the rest of the tutorial.

 Extracting the Reverse Phase-Encoded Images